They Lie In Wait In The Dark To (re)Infest Your Pet

 Outdoors, fleas can develop in moist and shaded areas.

-It is important to understand that, because homes are maintained at temperatures favorable to the development of fleas, they can infest your pet all year long!
+You need to understand that because homes are maintained at temperatures favorable to the development of fleas, they can infest your pet all year long!

 On the other hand, contamination is rare outside the house during the winter.

 How Long Do Flea Larvae Live

 In ideal external conditions i.e. 25°C and 75% humidity, and if enough food is available in their environment, the 3 larval stages take 5 days in total.

 In case temperature and/or relative humidity is lower, or if the larva has a hard time finding food, it takes longer, up to 11 days.